tayapro/wizy/README.md

 ### F12 Outcome page - select form

-Using the form, a user can easily change the difficulty level for a new game, just like on the rules page, see **F05 Rules page - select form**.
+Using the form, a user can easily change the difficulty level for a new game, just like on the rules page, see **F05 Rules page - select form** section above.

 <img src="assets/images/readme/f12_desktop.png" width="210" alt="select form outcome page image"/>

-The LocalStorage will store a new **Complexity** record as a key and LEVEL number as value, overwriting the existing complexity LEVEL number.
+The LocalStorage will store a new `Complexity` record as a key and LEVEL number as value, overwriting the existing complexity LEVEL number.

 ### F13 Champions page